HOW TO GET OUT OF A TOXIC RELATIONSHIP: Everything You Need

 What are the characteristics of a toxic relationship?

-• Support is lacking.
+• Lack of genuine support.
 “Healthy relationships are founded on a shared desire to see the other thrive in all aspects of life,” adds Caraballo.

 • Jealousy or envy.